fabriziomoscon/node-hash/README.md

 ## unmarshall

 A static non-member function that converts a plain Javascript object into a `node-hash` using `Hash.unmarshall`.
-Custom unmarshall function can be passed as argument.
+A custom `unmarshall` function can be passed as argument.

 ```JavaScript
 // data is a node-hash